the-isf-academy/new-making-with-code/content/cs9/unit02/project_story/_index.md

 ---
-Title: Project
+Title: Project Story
-draft: true
+# draft: true
 ---

-# Unit 02 Games Story Project
+# Unit 02 Games: Story Project

 🎨 **Design Prompt:** You will create a text-based game inspired by a real piece of media or your own life.

 {{< code-action >}} **Your game must include one unique feature.** For example:
-- variable messaging in the story associated with user actions
-    - *e.g. "you have visited this store 5 times"*
-- branches that come back together into the same Node
-- Nodes that can go back to a previous Node
-- a Player() class with unique properties
-    - *e.g. hunger, money, or health*
-- add to Node() and/or Story() to gives items
-    - *e.g. a locked door where you need to first collect the key in a certain room.*

 It is totally up to you what type of story you make.
 For example you could make: